tier4/autoware-spell-check-dict/README.md

 Just edit `.cspell.json` as follows and send a pull-request to this repository.
 Thanks!

-The words you inserted into the json will be **sorted automatically** by GitHub Actions.
+The words you inserted into the json will be **sorted automatically** by GitHub Actions or pre-commit hook (if you set it up).

 ```json
 {